-1. What criteria do you need in order to apply for FATE?
-Under what circumstances can you apply for "FATE delay"?
+1. What criteria do you need in order to apply for Teacher Candidacy?

-A GPA of at least 2.8, 48 college credits, 1 writing, 1 literature, and 2 math courses, successful completion of 3 Basic Skills tests and of the Test of Writing Competency - plus submittal of the required paperwork, including the FATE application, the FATE II form, and completed Advising Sheets.
+A GPA of at least 2.8, 48 college credits, 1 writing, 1 literature, and 2 math courses, successful completion of 3 Basic Skills tests and of the Test of Writing Competency - plus submittal of the required paperwork, including the TCA application, the TCA II form, and completed Advising Sheets.